-Sharing the road with semi-trucks or tractor trailers is a frequent occurrence out in Kentucky, so knowing the potential danger of a truck collision is especially important.
+Sharing the road with semi-trucks or tractor trailers is a frequent occurrence out in Kentucky, especially along the crowded I-75 highway, so knowing the potential danger of a truck collision is especially important.
 Whether a truck driver gets sleepy after a long shift or the company failed to maintain the vehicle properly, there are many reasons a large truck may be unsafe.
 If you or a loved one was injured in an accident involving a large truck or 18-wheeler, we want to help.

-At Goeing Goeing & McQuinn, PLLC we understand how difficult it can be to tackle the legal issues of a crash while you are still recovering emotionally and physically from the damage you suffered.
+At Goeing Goeing & McQuinn, PLLC, we understand how difficult it can be to tackle the legal issues of a crash while you are still recovering emotionally and physically from the damage you suffered.
 Our firm’s goal is to help you through every step of the process, from filing insurance claims to negotiating settlement offers or seeing your case to trial.
-We have already recovered millions on behalf of our injured clients, and we want to help you, too.
+We have already recovered millions on behalf of our injured clients all around Kentucky, and we want to help you, too.

 Call our firm at (859) 534-9327 to schedule your free consultation.